 Lisa Dalati, lab co-supervisor, is currently in the final year of the clinical psychology master's program at CSUN.
 Following the completion of her masters program, she plans on pursuing joint JD/PhD degrees.
 Lisa's research interest centers on adolescent delinquency and the impact incarceration has on their mental health.
 As a doctoral student, she will investigate the effects of adolescent incarceration on their mental health and development, especially as it relates to disadvantaged and immigrant families.
 Her goal is to reduce recidivism rates among adolescents and emerging adults, with joint contributions to the field of law and psychology.

-Antranik Tony Kirakosian, Senior Researcher, is a master's student in clinical psychology and has a bachelor's degree in psychology from CSUN.
-His long-term goal is to obtain a Ph.D. in clinical psychology and teach in higher education, and be a psychologist practicing therapy.
-Tony is interested in individual qualities related to the mental health (e.g., depression, anxiety) of young Armenians.
-Tony is an afterschool program leader and private tutor.
-His interests include photography, drawing, baking, and technological innovations.
+Antranik Tony Kirakosian, lab co-supervisor, is a master's student in clinical psychology and has a bachelor's degree in psychology from CSUN.
+His long-term goal is to obtain a Ph.D. in social psychology with an emphasis in quantitative psychology to become a data scientist.
+Tony is interested in researching the psychometric properties of anxiety and depression scales among minority groups.
+He is also interested in what causes reluctance in practicing environmentally-friendly behaviors.
+Tony is a research assistant with the CSUN Center for Assessment, Research, and Evaluation and a research intern with CSUN Institutional Research.
+His interests include practicing photography, drawing and coloring, baking, and reading current events for technological innovations.

 Yola Diab is a senior majoring in psychology.
 Learning is her passion in life.
 She aspires to complete a master's in clinical psychology and then a Ph.D. in clinical psychology.
 She would like to teach at a university and practice therapy as a psychologist.
 She is interested in all aspects of human interactions and their relationships; this includes spending time with family and friends.
 Some of her other interests are reading, music, dance, and yoga.